All Episodes

 Trump is taking access.

-Trump is dictating the daily narrative, as this press conference today on his uh donations to the vets and the various groups illustrate.
+Trump is dictating the daily narrative, as this press conference today on his donations to the vets and the various groups illustrate.

-This all started when the Washington Post published an article last week, right before the Memorial Day weekend, which is a typical drive-by media trick.
+What got all this started, don't forget, this all started when the Washington Post published an article last week right before the Memorial Day weekend, which is a typical drive-by media trick.

 Whenever they want to destroy anybody or take a hit on somebody, they do it at a time when even if there is a response, nobody sees it, or very few.